+March 2022 marked the return of the magical comedic appearance from Scott Davis.
+This highly anticipated demonstration was on a brief hiatus due to Covid-19, but fourth graders in Mohave Electric Cooperative’s (MEC) service area were ecstatic for his return.
 The 40-minute show isn’t an ordinary lesson.
 Scott Davis uses magic to draw his audience into his message.
-After several alluring tricks, Davis uses a white board and black marker to draw a face resembling an electric outlet, then names the character “Sparky.”
+Learning is always more fun when a magician is teaching.
+After several alluring tricks, Davis uses a whiteboard and black marker to draw a face resembling an electric outlet, then names the character “Sparky.”
 The kids are fascinated and as they gaze at Sparky’s face, it comes alive.
 Its eyes suddenly move and its mouth talks.
-The children explode with roars and laughter.
+The children explode with cheers and laughter.